How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 • Look for a RAD Partner

-RAD works with local governments, utility providers, manufacturers, and many other interested organizations to collect and recycle old appliances and share information about the program.
+RAD works with local governments, utility providers, manufacturers, and other interested organizations to collect and recycle old appliances and share information about the program.
 In return, partners enjoy recognition as champions against environmental pollution and reduced energy consumption.

 • Check Online Listings